StoneDog02/vested-fitness-v2/app/routes/api/README.md

 # API Routes

-This directory contains all API-related routes for the Vested Fitness application.
+This directory contains all API-related routes for the Kava Training application.

 ## Structure